 In 2004, after eight years of university study (resuming his interrupted studies from 1972), he received a Ph.D. degree from the University of Oxford (St. Cross College), for his dissertation on Caitanya Vaishnava image worship, now available from Routledge Publishers as Attending Krsna’s Image: Caitanya Vaisnava Murti-seva as Devotional Truth (2006), as a book in the Routledge Hindu Studies Series.

 Krishna Kshetra Swami is now a Research Fellow of the Oxford Centre for Hindu Studies.
 He also teaches at Bhaktivedanta College, Radhadesh, since 2002.
 He recently taught survey courses in Indian religions and Asian religions in the Religion Department at the University of Florida, Gainesville.
-In September 2007 he will begin teaching for one year at the Chinese University of Hong Kong.
-He has also given lectures at universities in Central Europe.
+Beginning in September 2007, he began teaching at Chinese University of Hong Kong — courses in Indian religion and culture.
+After a full year of teaching, he then continued to teach one semester per year for the next four years.
+Since then, he has been giving lectures at several universities in the People’s Republic of China.

 Amidst academic work he also travels extensively, teaching about spiritual life, as comprehended in the Vaishnava devotional (bhakti) tradition coming from Sri Caitanya.